Harford Leadership Academy

 Developing leaders for more than 30 years.

-- To identify, educate, motivate, and develop potential community leaders
+- To identify, educate, motivate, and develop emerging and potential community leaders

 - To expose program participants to the challenges our community faces and the opportunities that are available for community growth

 - To provide a communications network between present and future community leaders

 - To promote leadership on a planned, continuing basis for the development of our community

 - To encourage individuals to take an active role in the growth and transformation of Harford County